 Every month, we recruit an expert from Women's College Hospital to answer a question about a health issue that's in the news or on women's minds.

-This month's topic: Are women who identify as LGBTQ less likely to get a Pap test?
+June's topic: Are women who identify as LGBTQ less likely to get a Pap test?

 Cervical cancer screening saves lives.
 However, some groups of women may be less likely to get screened regularly.
 LGBTQ (lesbian, gay, bisexual, transgender and queer) women are one of those groups.
 This month, Women’s Health Matters spoke to Dr. Sheila Dunn, research director at the Family Practice Health Centre at Women’s College Hospital, about why all women need regular Pap tests.